 Rick Vanosdall earned the award in 2018.
 Both he and his wife, Kim, have long supported and dedicated time to bring Touchstones to educators and classrooms throughout Tennessee and the entire country.
 Rick brought Touchstones to Middle Tennessee State University and has used it with teachers, university leadership, and students in his own classes.
 When told of the award, Rick said “I feel honored and humbled to be recognized by you and the Board with the award for Touchstones Teachers of the Year 2018.
 [Touchstones] has brought peace and understanding to so many.
 I count myself lucky to have been able to connect with you and the work of bringing peace and light into this world.”

-JJ Crommer and Antoxon Iturbe won the 2017 award.
-The two co-teach an ELL Humanities course for international 9th and 10th graders.
-Crommer also teaches 9th grade English and Iturbe teaches Spanish 4, 5 & 5 Honors to 11th and 12th graders.
-They started implementing Touchstones in 2013 with the Social Studies and Volume 1.
-Additionally, Iturbe started using the Spanish translated version of Volume 1 in his Spanish 5 Honors class.
+J.J.
+Cromer (now at the The White Mountain School, Bethlehem, NH), and Antxon Iturbe (St. Anne’s-Belfield School, Charlottesville, VA) won the 2017 award.
+The two were co-teachers in an ELL Humanities course for international 9th and 10th graders.
+Cromer also taught 9th grade English and Iturbe taught Spanish 4, 5 & 5 Honors to 11th and 12th graders.
+They started implementing Touchstones in 2013 with Readings from Social Studies and Touchstones Volume 1.
+Additionally, Iturbe used the Spanish translation of Touchstones Volume 1 with his Spanish 5 Honors class.
+Both continue their work with Touchstones today.

 The 2016 award winner was Larry Harris, a teacher at Elkton High School.
 He teaches 10th and 11th grade English, English Honors, English as a Second Language and Arts of Expression.
 Harris started his relationship in 2013 when he participated in a weeklong intensive Touchstones training initiative at Cecil County Public Schools.
 Since then, Harris has trained dozens of CCPS middle school teachers in Touchstones.